UK Shared Prosperity Fund prospectus

 • Anticipated first payment to be made to lead local authorities– October 2022 onwards

-We will be keeping an eye of developments and, for example, will be looking to share details of “competitions for grant funding” when/ if these are used as part of the delivery mechanism for Supporting Local Businesses in the Local Authorities across the South-West/ South.
+We will be keeping an eye on developments surrounding the UK Shared Prosperity Plan, for example, we’ll be looking to share details of “competitions for grant funding” when/ if these are used as part of the delivery mechanism for Supporting Local Businesses in the Local Authorities across the South West.

 Get in touch